Run Antora to Generate Your Site

 gh-pages branch tells GitHub Pages not to run the published files through Jekyll.

-The result is that your Antora-made site will work as expected (and will be available sooner).
+The result is that your Antora-made site will work as expected.